 Ya Hoo!
 Our New Highway is now completed!!

 This is a shot of the Highway 55 between the Alberta Boarder and the Highway 26 corner south of Goodsoil.
-This stretch of road has been under construction the last few years - it was completed in 2015.
+This stretch of road was under construction from 2008 to 2015, which "put off" many folks from driving their rig down this stretch of 55.
 The Saskatchewan Government has upgraded the pavement to primary highway quality and safety standards, with wide shoulders for pulling over and open ditches for spotting animals.

 Click on the photo to connect to Google Street View of our New Highway

-Goodsoil is a quaint Saskatchewan town where you can access an ATM at the Goodsoil Credit Union, purchase fresh vegetables and frozen meats at either Martin's Store or the Goodsoil Co-op, fill up with gas or get a tire fixed at Lorne's Service, have your vehicle looked at DJ Motors, pickup "beverages" at Martin's Store or Rednecks Bar and Grill, pickup that forgotten hardware item at Northwest Homes and Hardware or at the Goodsoil Co-op or take the kids to the local Mini-Golf.
+Goodsoil is a quaint Saskatchewan town where you can access an ATM at the Goodsoil Credit Union, purchase fresh vegetables and frozen meats at either Martin's Store or the Goodsoil Co-op, fill up with gas or get a tire fixed at Lorne's Service, dine or get take-away at one of Goodsoil's two small town restaurants - Little Brown Jug and Goodsoil Cafe. pickup "alcohol" at Martin's Store or Rednecks Bar and Grill, pickup that forgotten hardware item at Goodsoil Lumber Supplies or at the Goodsoil Co-op or take the kids to the local Mini-Golf.